 The Horseman Famine readily kills his demon minions.
 He kills one for not getting him his lunch (a human soul) on time and sends two more to collect Sam so he can capture them instead and drink their blood.
 He offers the rest to Sam as well and eats them when Sam refuses to indulge him.

-Joyce Bicklebee from the episode "Out With The Old", is a smaller example, a Leviathan posing as a real-estate agent whose irritability led her to eating four of her assistant who displeased her and ordering around her latest one like a dog on a leash.
-It's really no surprise when switches sides by helping the brothers dispose his superior when the opportunity presented itself and giving them information on the Leviathan's intents.
+Joyce Bicklebee from the episode "Out With The Old", is a smaller example, a Leviathan posing as a real-estate agent.
+Her irritability led her to eat four of her assistants who displeased her, then ordering around her latest one like a dog on a leash and threatening him with the same fate.
+It's really no surprise when he switched sides by helping the brothers dispose of his superior when the opportunity presented itself, and giving them information on the Leviathan's intents.

 Bad Dreams: The main characters get hit by these a few times.